Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | kcdo.me |

-Five minutes walk from Kashiwa Station, this live house actively recruits band performers.
-At 200 capacity, it frequently hosts touring bands.
-Located in the Kashiwa Ginza shopping district and close to PALOOZA, you can "hop" between Kashiwa's live houses to experience multiple venues' atmospheres in a single night.
+5 minutes walk from Kashiwa Station, this live house actively recruits bands interested in performing.
+At 200 capacity, it frequently hosts touring band performances.
+Located in the Kashiwa Ginza arcade shopping street and near PALOOZA, you can "hop" between Kashiwa's live houses to grasp the atmosphere of multiple venues in a single night.

-Motoyawata and Funabashi Areas — Prestigious Venues Standing at Tokyo's Boundary
+Motoyawata and Funabashi Areas — Historic Venues Standing on the Boundary Between Tokyo and Chiba

-Motoyawata is located in Ichikawa City, Chiba, and serves as the starting station for the Toei Shinjuku Line, making it a town standing at the boundary between Tokyo and Chiba.
-Because it's within easy reach for Tokyo musicians to "extend their trip a bit," it's become a fascinating area where the local Chiba scene and Tokyo's scene intersect.
+Motoyawata is located in Ichikawa, Chiba Prefecture, but it's also the starting station for the Toei Shinjuku Line, making it a town standing on the boundary between Tokyo and Chiba.
+Because Tokyo musicians can "take a short trip" to this location, it's an interesting area where the Chiba local music scene intersects with Tokyo's scene.

 Motoyawata Route Fourteen